mgeier/insipid-sphinx-theme-nursery/doc/configuration.rst

 Configuration
 =============

-There is only a single required setting in your :file:`conf.py`:
+If you want to use the ``insipid`` theme, only a single setting is required in your :file:`conf.py`:

 .. code-block:: python